Class Time Modification and Absence Policy

 Modifications to the Scheduled Seat Time or Class Cancellations

-Any modifications to the scheduled seat time for a course (whether one-time or ongoing), cancellation of classes for any reasons, or modifications to the scheduled final exam, must have written Dean's Office approval.
+Any modifications from the seat times established in the class syllabus (whether one-time or ongoing), cancellation of classes for any reasons, or modifications to the scheduled final exam, must have written Dean's Office approval.
 You should discuss your rationale for the change with your associate dean, who will assess its impact on student learning and educational experience, and on faculty workload.
 Depending on the circumstances, the associate dean may consult the College Curriculum Committee and/or your department chair.
+Any changes to the course instructional modality or in-person schedule (e.g. moving one or more class meetings from in-person or hyflex to remote, or adjusting a hybrid schedule so that listed in-person days are changed to remote, or vice versa) requires approval from your associate dean.

-If unexpected circumstances prevent you from making it to your class (such as illness or sudden emergency), you should notify your program assistant (for Hilltop Campus faculty) or your Branch Campus Office Manager (for Branch Campus faculty), who will know the procedure to follow.
-If you are able to send an email, please also copy your associate dean's assistant to it.
-If you have special instructions for your students, you should pass them on to your program assistant.
-If you have a viable plan for a substitute instructor, and there is time to implement it, please discuss it with your associate dean and department chair.
+If unexpected circumstances prevent you from making it to your class (such as illness or sudden emergency), you should contact your students if possible, and copy your program assistant (for Hilltop Campus faculty) or your Regional Campus Office Manager (for Regional Campus faculty).
+If you are unable to contact your students, please contact your program assistant or office manager, who will know the procedure to follow.
+If you are able to send an email, please also copy your associate dean's assistant.
+If you have special instructions for your students, you should pass them on to your program assistant or office manager.